ShyamNair9/Twitter-Sentiment-Analysis/README.md

 This project is aimed at analyzing sentiments of tweets on Twitter, wherein a keyword is selected via a drop down on the User Interface and pinned on the world map.

-This project is designed using JavaScript, Amazon Web Services, Python.
+This project is designed using JavaScript, Amazon Web Services and Python

-##Architecture Diagram
-Screen Shot 2017-11-27 at 12.03.14 PM

 ## Functionality